-Based on our current operating plan and budgeted cash requirements, we believe that we can fund our operations through 2004.
-Wewill require additional capital to continue to fund our operations, including to:
+Based on our current operating plan and budgeted cash requirements, we believe that we can fund our operations through September 2004.
+Wavill require additional capital to continue to fund our operations, including to:

-- · Further develop the scanned beam and polymer materials technologies, - Add manufacturing capacity, - Develop and protect our intellectual property rights, and - Fund long-term business development opportunities.
+- Further develop the scanned beam and polymer materials technologies, - Add manufacturing capacity, - · Develop and protect our intellectual property rights, and - Fund long-term business development opportunities.

-If revenues are less than we anticipate, if the level and mix of revenues vary from anticipated amounts and allocations or if expenses exceed the amounts budgeted, we may require additional capital earlier to further the development of our technologies, for expenses associated with product development, and to respond to competitive pressures or to meet unanticipated additional investments by us.
+We will require additional capital prior to September 30, 2004.
+If revenues are less than we anticipate, if the level and mix of revenues vary from anticipated amounts and allocations or if expenses exceed the amounts budgeted, we may require additional capital earlier to further the development of our technologies, for expenses associated with product development, and to respond to competitive pressures or to meet unanticipated development difficulties.
+In addition, our operating plan provides for the development of strategic relationships with systems and equipment manufacturers that may require additional investments by us.
 Additional financing may not be available to us or, if available, may not be available on terms acceptable to us on a timely basis.
 If adequate funds are not available to satisfy either short-term or long-term capital requirements, we may be required to limit our operations substantially.
 Our capital requirements will depend on many factors, including, but not limited to, the rate at which we can, directly or through arrangements with original equipment manufacturers, introduce products incorporating the scanned beam and optical material technologies and the market acceptance and competitive position of such products.
 Raising additional capital may involve issuing securities with rights and preferences that are senior to our common stock and may dilute the value of current shareholders' shares.